-Leather armor is made of at least 5-ounce leather (leather jackets cannot be used).
+Leather armor can be made from either a solid thickness or layers of leather to at least 5-ounce thickness (leather jackets cannot be used).
 Leather scale armor consists of small leather scraps securely attached to a heavy material or leather in alternating rows.